May Day was born and raised in the streets of Chicago

 But whether or not you plan to take part in the protests, you can take heart in the central role Chicago has played in May Day's history: its roots were planted right here on the shores of Lake Michigan.

-May Day's origins are centered around the call for an eight-hour workday, a fact of life many of us take for granted, but which was fought for fiercely by industrial workers facing brutal conditions in the late 19th century.
+May Day's origins are centered around the call for an eight-hour workday, a fact of life many of us take for granted but which was fought for fiercely by industrial workers facing brutal conditions in the late 19th century.
 And it was in Chicago, then a rapidly industrializing city, that these calls reached a fever pitch in 1886, resulting in the violent tragedy of the Haymarket Massacre.

 At the time, a growing movement of socialists, communists, anarchists, and labor unions was sweeping the country, provoked in large part by the horrendous standards of living that were the reality for large swaths of the population, especially African-Americans, immigrants, and the poor.